stellar/js-stellar-sdk/README.md

 To create a transaction using js-stellar-lib, use [TransactionBuilder](https://github.com/stellar/js-stellar-lib/blob/master/src/transaction_builder.js).
 This class provides a builder like interface which allows you to add operations to a transaction via chaining.
+Simply construct a new TransactionBuilder, call addOperation(), passing it the Operation you'd like to add.
+Use the static methods in the Operation class to easily create operations.

 ```javascript